Adults – certificate programs:

 Drawing is the foundation for the visual arts.
 We recommend you take a beginning drawing class followed by a figure drawing class.
 If you are well-versed in drawing consider an intermediate course as well.

 High schools students have the option of taking a high school course, or they can choose to take an adult course with their parent’s permission.
 Please note that in a figure drawing course, the model is nude.
-This can be a bit disconcerting at first, but is an important component of learning if a student is interested in pursuing art and design as a career or growing their own personal skills.
+Instructors will prepare students for their first experience drawing from a nude model.

 Your child’s teacher recognizes your child’s passion and skill and understands that there is more beyond the walls of your school.
 You have a great teacher!
 Just like any interest, the only way to get better is to practice, practice, practice!
 We recommend becoming a regular student in art classes and continuously creating.
 The more comfortable and versed a person becomes in the visual arts, the better artist they will be.